cadrianmae/git-good-with-adrian/README.md

 # git-wth-adrian
+This repository is used to practice git commands and github workflows for the Git Good with Adrian workshop.

-## Pratical Instructions
+## Pracice Instructions
 ### Part 1: Setup
 1. Install git on your machine and create a github account
 2. On local machine, create a directory `C:\users\<yourname>\dev\`
-2. Navigate to the directory `C:\users\<yourname>\dev\`
+3. Navigate to the directory `C:\users\<yourname>\dev\`
-1. Clone this repository to your local machine in current directory
+4. Clone this repository to your local machine in current directory
-1. Pull latest changes from upstream remote repository
+5. Pull latest changes from upstream remote repository
     - If there is no upstream remote repository, add it with the following command
         - `git remote add upstream https://github.com/AdrianCapacite/git-good-wth-adrian.git`
     - Pull latest changes from upstream remote repository